Sympathy Is a Knife: Reception

 Upon its release, "Sympathy Is a Knife" was received positively by critics.
 Chung called the track a "shockingly honest banger".
 For The A.V.
 Club, staff writer and news editor Drew Gillis said that the "meat" of Brat is within Charli XCX's "own insecurity", and used lyrics from "Sympathy Is a Knife" as an example.
 Malone praised the album's engineering, saying, "Who wouldn't want their music to sound this juicy?", and gave the song's "dense and decadent" synth lines as an example.
 Bennett compared the track to the fellow album track "Girl, So Confusing", but said it "hits much harder".
 Brittany Spanos from Rolling Stone called it "the first of several tracks that see her baring some of her most conflicted emotions over beats that never lose their energy".
 Writing for Under the Radar, Austin Saalman thought it was a standout from Brat.
 Consequence ranked the track 53rd in their list of the best songs of 2024.
 The track ranked 35th in a year-end readers poll published by Pitchfork.

 "Sympathy Is a Knife" peaked at number 56 on the UK singles chart, charting for two weeks.
 It peaked at number 10 on the Billboard Hot Dance/Electronic Songs chart.
 On the Billboard auxiliary Dance/Electronic Songs chart, it peaked at number seven.
 The track additionally peaked at number 18 in New Zealand and number 21 in Australia.
-It received a gold certification from Music Canada for sales of 40,000 units.
+It received a platinum certification from Music Canada for sales of 80,000 units.